andreimoment/tangomanual/v1/index.md

 ### Tango Roles and Gender Pronouns

 Our assumption is that all students will learn and dance both the leader and follower roles.
 In the misson instructions, we have defaulted to *masculine* pronouns when referencing *leader*, and *feminine* pronouns when referencing *follower*.
 We establish this convention for the sake of ease and clarity and not in support of patriarchical assignment of gender roles.
-We are also aware that humans of the full gender spectrum, including nonbinary genders, are learning Tango and we embrace us all.
+We are also aware that humans of the full gender spectrum, including nonbinary genders, are learning Tango.
+Our embrace extends to all.

 {% include tm__buy_manual.html %}